Skip to content

 Coming-of-age stories for the 18-30 age group that explore the transition to adulthood.

-❓ What is The New Adult Genre?
+What is New Adult?

 New Adult fiction is a genre that focuses on the experiences of characters between the ages of 18 and 30, exploring the transition from adolescence to adulthood.
 These stories often deal with themes of independence, identity formation, career choices, relationships, and the challenges of navigating the adult world for the first time.
 New Adult fiction bridges the gap between Young Adult and traditional adult fiction, offering stories that are more mature than YA but still accessible to readers who are experiencing similar life transitions.
 What makes New Adult unique is its focus on the specific challenges and opportunities of early adulthood, including college life, first jobs, serious relationships, and the search for personal and professional identity.